hyonbokan/SwiftUI-projects/README.md

 # SwiftUI-projects

-This repository contains a collection of projects built using SwiftUI.
+This repository contains a collection of projects built using `SwiftUI`.
 Each project showcases different features and functionalities implemented using SwiftUI.
-A repo with the same projects, but with UIKit is [here](https://github.com/hyonbokan/Swift-UIkit-Projects)
+A repo with the same projects, but with `UIKit` is [here](https://github.com/hyonbokan/Swift-UIkit-Projects)

 ## Projects